Articles

 Librarika (any size) or YourBookNest.com (under 100 books).
 Both are genuinely free.

-TinyCat ($3/month) or Libib Pro ($9/month).
+TinyCat ($3 a month) or Libib Pro ($9 a month).
 More features and better support than free options.

 What hospice libraries actually need

-You don't need barcode scanners, MARC records, Dewey Decimal classification, fine management, or complex patron permissions.
+You do not need barcode scanners, MARC records, Dewey Decimal classification, fine management, or complex patron permissions.

-You need to know who borrowed which book, when it's due back, and a phone number to call if it's overdue.
-That's it.
+You need to know who borrowed which book, when it is due back, and a phone number to call if it is overdue.
+That is it.

 Special considerations for hospice libraries